 The council participates in the National Girl Scout Council Retirement Plan (NGSCRP), a noncontributory defined-benefit pension plan sponsored by Girl Scouts of the USA (EIN/Plan Number 13-1624016/PN 002).
 The National Board of Girl Scouts of the USA voted to freeze the plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
 The plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the plan prior to the Plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.
-The Council's pension expense and contributions to this plan for 2019 and 2018 were \$658,272.
+The Council's pension expense and contributions to this plan for 2020 and 2019 was \$658,272 each year.

-Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2019.
+Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2020.
 Based on the April 18, 2014 conditional approval by the Internal Revenue Service (IRS), all existing amortization bases in the Plan's funding standard account as of January 1, 2013 were combined into one base and the resulting amortization period for that single base was extended to 10 years.
-Approval applies as long as at a minimum, beginning with the January 1, 2013 calendar vear. \$30,000,000 is remitted.
+Approval applies as long as at a minimum, beginning with the January 1, 2013 calendar year, \$30,000,000 is remitted.
 The \$30,000,000 calendar year minimum applies for each succeeding calendar year until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006 (PPA).
 In addition, on April 8, 2014, President Obama signed H.R.
 4275 into law, a relief package unanimously passed by Congress that gives NGSCRP the flexibility to adopt the Pension Protection Act (PPA) funding requirements immediately or not at all.
 NGSCRP has elected to adopt this relief and not be subject to PPA.
-Aggregate annual contributions made in fiscal years 2018 and 2019 were \$32.4 million and \$32.2 million, respectively.
-The aggregate annual contributions decreased from 2018 to 2019 due to the spinoff of Girl Scouts of Louisiana East effective May 1, 2018.
-Aggregate contributions to be made in fiscal 2020 are expected to be \$32.2 million.
-The Council's contributions are less than 5% of total plan contributions in 2019 and 2018.
+In September 2020, the National Board of Girl Scouts of the USA approved to lower the contributions from \$30 million for calendar years 2021 and 2022 to \$26 million starting in calendar year 2023 until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006 (PPA).
+Aggregate annual contributions made in fiscal years 2019 and 2020 was \$32.2 million.
+Aggregate contributions to be made in fiscal year 2021 are expected to be \$32.2 million.

 The Council also participates in The Defined Benefit Pension Plan of United Way of Greater Toledo and Affiliated Agencies (EIN/Plan Number 34-4427947/PN 333) and covers certain employees of one of its legacy councils.
-This plan was approximately 104.93% funded as of December 31, 2018, which is the most recent information available.
-Pension expense and contributions to this plan were \$33,689 and \$49,983 for 2019 and 2018, respectively.
-The Council's contribution are less than 5% of total plan contributions in 2019 and 2018.
+This plan was approximately 96.37% funded as of December 31, 2019, which is the most recent information available.
+Pension expense and contributions to this plan were \$28,403 and \$33,689 for 2020 and 2019, respectively.
+The Council's contribution are less than 5% of total plan contributions in 2020 and 2019.